tadiphone-ubports/documentation/README.md

 ```

 Wait for a minute or so you should see Anbox apps start popping out in application list.

+To install apps, use `adb install` on your phone.

 # Update